cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/9-ibc-app-leaderboard.md

 You can find the sample implementation of the checkers chain extension and the leaderboard chain in [this repository](https://github.com/b9lab/cosmos-ibc-docker/tree/ao-modular/modular).
 There you will also find a Docker network and the relayer settings for an easy test.
 It also includes a script to create and run games.

 Follow the steps described in the repository to run a few tests and to see it in action.
-If you want to do the tests with you chains, replace `modular/b9-checkers-academy-draft` with your checkers chain and `modular/leaderboard` with your leaderboard chain and build the docker images.
+If you want to do the tests with your chains, replace `modular/b9-checkers-academy-draft` with your checkers chain and `modular/leaderboard` with your leaderboard chain, and build the docker images.